ExpressLRS/Docs/docs/quick-start/receivers/iflight2400.md

 Navigate to the same web address as the TX Module (usually http://10.0.0.1).
 The Firmware upload page should load, and using the File Upload Form, navigate where the correct Receiver `iFlight_2400_RX-<version>.bin` is (like with the Tx module, you can also drag-and-drop the firmware file into the form field or use the `Browse` or `Choose File` button).
 Click on the **Update** button and the firmware file will be uploaded and the update process should commence.

 A white page should load momentarily with the message **Update Success!
 Rebooting...**.
 Wait a little bit (**you can wait until the LED on the Receiver starts to blink slowly again**) and the receiver should be updated.
-Power cycle and your module and receiver should now be bound (given you have updated the Tx Module as well, and that they have the same binding phrase and options).
+Power cycle the receiver and it should be able to bind with your TX module now (given you have updated the Tx Module as well, and that they have the same binding phrase and options).

 **Update for version 2.0**